Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 Now, what tips do you have for keeping up healthy habits when traveling?
 Comment below.
 I’d love to hear from you.

-Thanks for joining me for Step 7 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+Thanks for joining me for the “31 Steps to a Healthier You” series, which was part of #Write31Days 2017.
+This appeared on Day 7, and you can read all posts in the series here.
+If you don’t want to miss a thing, subscribe to get my weekly Well Check and other updates in your inbox.